 When to use exploratory testing?

 Though exploratory testing is time-consuming compared to other forms of testing, there are situations where it’s appropriate.
-It would help if you conducted exploratory testing when:
+Conducting exploratory testing helps when:

 When not to use exploratory testing?